robinhowlett/slate/source/index.html.md

 ![Snap Anatomy](http://dl.dropboxusercontent.com/u/3519578/Screenshots/iKCt.png)

-The have metadata that define their view settings and configuration.
+They have metadata that define their view settings and configuration.
 They can read/poll from an endpoint, batch execute or process each input individually, and may write to another endpoint.

 Snaps can provide design-time Suggest/lookup and Preview/validate data capabilities, or run in full execution mode.